 To help you determine how cremation costs compare and what you can expect to pay for direct cremation, we have outlined below a table of average direct cremation prices by city.

-What is the cheapest cremation option?
+What is the cheapest cremation option in Arizona?

 The funeral service provider conducts no ceremony.